wadells/terraform-provider-testing/docs/index.md

-# <provider> Provider
+# Credential Exfil Provider

-# DO NOT USE

-Summary of what the provider is for, including use cases and links to app/service documentation.
+:warning: This is a provider for penetration testing and exploring terraform CI vulnerabilities.
+You shouldn't use it in your production workflows.

 ## Example Usage